poole/hyde/licenses/W3C.md

----
-layout: page
-title: W3C SOFTWARE NOTICE AND LICENSE
+# W3C SOFTWARE NOTICE AND LICENSE
----

 **Status**: This license takes effect 13 May, 2015.